Researchers film 'monster' shark bigger than their submarine

 On an underwater expedition, explorers make a stunning discovery.
 They film a shark up close that is bigger than their submarine.

 Nassau – Rarely do humans and sharks meet in the wild.
 Researchers from the company OceanX have had a very special encounter in the deep sea off the coast of the Bahamas.
 They experience up close how a so-called gray shark swims very close to their submarine.
-During the dive, the research team even managed to write history.
+During the dive in 2019, the research team even managed to make history.

 Researchers discover gray sharks – and make history